GoogleGoogle·🖌️ Inpainting·VS Pick

 About this model

-Nano Banana 2 is the editing companion to Google's Nano Banana 2 image generator, purpose-built for inpainting tasks where you mask a region of an existing image and regenerate just that area.
-Its defining strength is identity and detail preservation: faces, textures, and fine structure stay consistent with the original while the masked region is intelligently filled or replaced.
-Released in February 2026, it represents the newer generation of Google's Nano Banana editing lineup on the platform.
+Nano Banana 2 is the editing counterpart to Google's Nano Banana 2 image generator, purpose-built for inpainting — modifying selected regions of an image while keeping faces, textures, and fine detail consistent with the untouched surroundings.
+Released in February 2026, it pairs directly with the text-to-image model Nano Banana 2, letting you generate and then surgically refine within the same family.

 This About section is AI-generated from public sources (Claude Opus 4.8), with no human editing.
 It may contain inaccuracies — verify critical details against the sources listed above.